AdamWongCH/analytics-thinking/10-Real-World-Analytics-Systems/exercise.md

-# Exercise: Designing an Analytics Solution
+# Exercise: Designing an Analytics System

 ---

 ## Objective

-Think about how to apply analytics in practice.
+Apply system thinking to design how analytics supports decisions.

 ---

 ## Scenario

-You are asked to improve student engagement.
+You are given three situations:

 ---

-## Tasks

-### 1. Define the Problem

-What are we trying to solve?
+### Case 1: Education

+A university wants to improve student retention.

 ---

-### 2. Identify Data

-What data would you need?
+### Case 2: E-commerce

+An online platform wants to reduce customer churn.

 ---

-### 3. Choose Methods

-Which techniques would you use?
+### Case 3: Healthcare

+A hospital wants to prioritise high-risk patients.

 ---

+## Tasks

+For each case, define:

+1. **Data**
+   What data would you collect?

+2. **Analysis**
+   What patterns or models would you use?

+3. **Decision**
+   What needs to be decided?

-### 4. Define Outputs
+4. **Action**

-What should be shown to users?
+   What action should be taken?

+5. **Risk / Limitation**
+   What could go wrong?

 ---

-### 5. Define Actions

-What decisions should this support?
+## Reflection

+* What is similar across all three systems?
+* Why is the same structure applicable across different domains?

 ---

-## Reflection
+## Key Note

-* Why is designing the system important?
+You are not solving three problems.

+> **You are designing one system applied in three contexts.**